 Is the COVID-19 Vaccine Safe for Pregnant Women?

-The Pfizer, Moderna, and J&J vaccines are all safe and highly effective in preventing COVID-19.
-All three are especially effective in preventing severe outcomes, including hospitalization and death.
+The available COVID-19 vaccines are all safe and highly effective in preventing COVID-19.
+All of them are especially effective in preventing severe outcomes, including hospitalization and death.

 According to the FDA, side effects for the vaccines tend to be mild and include: